pepcape/NPGR003-25/08-Fireworks/README.md

 you should call `Gl.DrawArrays()` instead.

 You should keep the coordinates of all the simulated particles in one large **vertex buffer** (`VB`).
-Don't complicate you implementation too much - there could be a secondary array `List<struct Particle> Particles`(usig the same indices as the `VB`) to describe the set of particles. `VB` will be used for rendering, `Particles` for everything else. **Don't read** from GPU's copy of vertex buffer, just update it using `Gl.BufferSubData()` calls (the process could be summarized as **"Simulate - UpdateVB - Render"**).
+Don't complicate your implementation too much - there could be a secondary array `List<struct Particle> Particles`(using the same indices as the `VB`) to describe the set of particles. `VB` will be used for rendering, `Particles` for everything else. **Don't read** from GPU's copy of vertex buffer, just update it using `Gl.BufferSubData()` calls (the process could be summarized as **"Simulate - UpdateVB - Render"**).
 The only complication arises when a particle **retires**.
-You should either reuse its index immediately or come up with some mechanism to tell the vertex shader to avoid that vertex...?
+You should either reuse its index immediately, or come up with some mechanism to tell the vertex shader to avoid that vertex...?

-No special **fragment shader** is required, you can only change it in case of advanced appearance improvements.
+No special **fragment shader** is required; you can only change it in case of advanced appearance improvements.

 # Sil.NET framework